csd1100/learning/notes/react/hooks.md

 - `useId` hook will generate a unique identifier that we can use for elements.
 - In `createRoot` we can pass `identifierPrefix` for `useId` to create IDs with specified prefix.

+## Custom Hooks

+- Custom hooks are function that use builtin hooks.
+- They are generally named with `use<HookName>`.